MXE (MPC eXecution Environment)

 Each cluster has a numeric cluster_offset identifier (e.g., 456 on devnet)

-that you specify during deployment.Confidential Instruction
+that you specify during deployment.Encrypted instruction

 Your encrypted business logic written in Arcis (Rust framework) that